 - Marshall Medical Center (MMC) will expand recruitment of behavioral health specialists, including but not limited to Licensed Clinical Social Workers and Clinical Psychiatrists, thereby expanding internal capacity to provide substance abuse services. - Marshall began recruiting for a psychiatrist and licensed clinical social workers in 2016.
 After an exhaustive search, a psychiatrist was hired and began work in September 2017, seeing patients referred by Marshall primary care providers.
+Marshall has been attempting to recruit a second psychiatrist since 2018.
+Our recruiting efforts continue. - Marshall has four social workers to assist patients with conditions spanning the entire health care continuum.
+Marshall's social

-- Marshall recruited two social workers in 2017, bringing the staff to a total of 6 social workers to assist patients with conditions spanning the entire health care continuum.
-Marshall's social workers provide individual counseling, assist with determining health and community resources and provide support to patients with serious or chronic illnesses. - 2.
+- workers provide individual counseling, assist with determining health and community resources and provide support to patients with serious or chronic illnesses. - In November, 2018, with the assistance of grant funding, Marshall CARES (Clinically Assisted Recovery & Education Services) to support treatment for patients with substance dependency, including alcohol, tobacco, stimulants, opioids, benzodiazepines and other sedative hypnotics.
+Clinic services include comprehensive medication assisted treatment with a physician, counseling, case management and behavioral health.
+Opening Marshall CARES will provide all of these services under the same roof, finally providing patients with treatment that is the standard of care. - 2.
 MMC will strengthen partnerships with external entities, including El Dorado County, El Dorado Community Health Center, and Shingle Springs Health and Wellness through consultation and coordinated services planning in order to expand external capacity to provide substance abuse prevention and treatment services. - Since December, 2016, Marshall has participated in a joint effort with the El Dorado Community Health Center (EDCHC) and the California Healthcare Foundation in an effort to move people off opioid dependency through Medication Assisted Treatment (MAT) for opioid addiction.
-When a patient presents in Marshall's Emergency Department in withdrawal, the patient is offered participation in MAT, which includes a prescription of suboxone to alleviate withdrawal symptoms.
-The patient is also referred to outpatient therapy, currently through the EDCHC, where they meet with a doctor within 48 hours.
-They are put on daily medications and given psychotherapy.
+When a patient presents in Marshall's Emergency Department in withdrawal, the patient is offered participation in MAT, which includes a prescription of buprenorphine to alleviate withdrawal symptoms.
+In 2017 and 2018, the patient is also referred to outpatient therapy, through the EDCHC and Marshall CARES, where they meet with a doctor within 48 hours.
 The robust program includes group sessions, counseling, and social services.
-Of the 27 patients referred to the program, 26 followed up with their outpatient appointment.
-Thirteen of the 26 are still attending and the balance have moved on to another program.
-Arianna Samson, PA, serves as the Northern California coordinator for the program.
-Because of this participation and success rate, Marshall is being used as a model for other hospitals to roll out a similar program.
+Arianna Sampson, PA, serves as the Northern California coordinator for the ED Bridge program.
+Because of this participation and success rate, in 2018 Marshall was recognized

-- In June 2017, Marshall began participation in the El Dorado County Opioid Coalition.
-Marshall's Chief Nursing Officer, Kathy Krejci, RN, serves on the board of the El Dorado Community Health Center, lending guidance, expertise and insight into linkages with Marshall's medical resources. - Marshall's Chief Executive Officer, James Whipple, serves as an advisor to the El Dorado County Health Improvement Plan, offering input and insight into improving public health in the county. - Marshall's Chief Operating Officer, Shannon Truesdell, RN, serves on the board of Access El Dorado (ACCEL) Steering Committee, a safety net provider network of multiple health care agencies in El Dorado County.
+- as the best rural site for ED MAT services in California and is being used as a model for other hospitals to roll out a similar program. - In June 2017, Marshall began participation in the El Dorado County Opioid Coalition.
+Marshall's Chief Nursing Officer, Kathy Krejci, RN, serves on the board of the El Dorado Community Health Center, lending guidance, expertise and insight into linkages with Marshall's medical resources. - Marshall's Chief Executive Officer, James Whipple, serves as an advisor to the El Dorado County Health Improvement Plan, offering input and insight into improving public health in the county. - Marshall's Chief Operating Officer, Shannon Truesdell, RN, serves on the board of (Access El Dorado) ACCEL Steering Committee, a safety net provider network of multiple health care agencies in El Dorado County.
 ACCEL's work on care pathway development included a referral pathway for primary care providers to refer appropriate patients for pediatric mental health services. - Marshall's Business Development Executive Director, Maia Schneider, attended meetings with elected officials to advance Marshall's interests in pending legislation regarding health impacts.
 Together with CEO James Whipple, meetings were held with: